Christopheremorgan/bikesharing/README.md

 # bikesharing

 ## Project Overview
-Leveraging NYC Citibike ride sharing data to assess viability of bike sharing business in Des Moines leveraging Tableau Public to help visualize the data to tell the story.
+To assess the viability of a bike ride share business in Des Moines, NYC Citibike ride sharing data was leveraged as a comp/benchmark.
+Python & Pandas were used to help convert some date types in the data and then Tableau Public was used to help visualize the data to tell the story.

 ## Results